ddsjoberg/gtsummary/cran-comments.md

 ## Additional Comments

+*Submission 2020-02-12*
+Apologies for the large size of the first submission.
+I inadvertently included some large files in the package build.
+Erroneous files have been removed.
+Thank you for your time.

+*Submission 2020-02-11*
 The notes from R CMD Check regarding possibly mis-spelled words in DESCRIPTION are ok, and the words should remain as they appear.

 The note about the gt package is expected and has appeared in every previous CRAN release.